jerekapyaho/eumemberdata/README.md

 WHERE language_code = 'en';
 ```

-Get all the current member countries (note that missing dates are currently
+Get all the current member countries, i.e. countries that have a
-indicated by empty strings, not NULL values):
+`NULL` value in the `exit_date` column in the `membership` table:

 ```
-SELECT country_code FROM membership WHERE exit_date = '';
+SELECT country_code FROM membership WHERE exit_date IS NULL;
 ```

 Note that the result set should not contain `GB`, because Great Britain
-has exited the European Union.
+has exited the European Union, so it has a non-`NULL` value for
+`exit_date`.

 Get the English language names of all the current member countries in English:

 ```
 SELECT name FROM country_name
-JOIN (SELECT country_code FROM membership WHERE exit_date = '') AS current_member
+JOIN (SELECT country_code FROM membership WHERE exit_date IS NULL) AS current_member
     ON country_name.country_code = current_member.country_code
 WHERE language_code = 'en';
 ```